 Public Health and the Law (2)

-Students should consult the Online Course Schedule for a full list of course offerings each term.
+Students should consult the Online Course Schedule and law school registration page for a full list of course offerings each term.
+(Dates in parentheses indicate the anticipated first term in which the course will be available).

 Educational Immersion Weekends